anirban1195/anirban/_posts/2022-9-10-on-lastminute.markdown

 ![Histogram of when students turn in their exam]({{site.url}}{{site.baseurl}}/images/last_minute_imgs/exams.png)

 By now it should be clear that this pattern is very common, at least in academic circles.
 But from what I have seen, this seems to be somewhat common outside academic circles as well.
 I am not sure if this fully qualifies as procrastination, but I am willing to believe a part of it is.
 You don’t hear that term thrown around when it comes to turning in exams or attending colloquiums.
-It almost seems like there is an asymptotic sense on urgency hard wired in our brains that reaches infinity close to the deadline
+It almost seems like there is an asymptotic sense of urgency hard wired in our brains that reaches infinity close to the deadline